dalguete/only-root-user-complainer/README.md

 # only-root-user-complainer
-Complains when no regular user is found. **Don't use root at all!!!**
+Complains when no regular user is found or root is being used.
+**Don't use root at all!!!**

 Yeah, nowadays you can use root in "safer" envs, like containers, and be sure it won't break anything (maybe?).
 Or you can say "hey!, it's just in my local, it's harmless".